formats back

 Getting your hands dirty

-Attempts to regulate Bitcoin are underway (for example, the IRS is treating Bitcoin as property and taxing it as such).
+Attempts to regulate Bitcoin have been underway for a while.
+For example, the IRS treats Bitcoin as property and taxes it as such.
 Meanwhile, Bitcoin is both decentralized – meaning it has no central role of management or authority – and unstable.
 Some may see its decentralization as a good thing, but this opened it up for black market trading in the past.
 In fact, in 2016, over 10% of Bitcoin transactions happened on The Silk Road, a hidden online service (which is now defunct) that allowed for trading drugs, illegal substances, and other illicit activities.
 Can we really allow ourselves to use Bitcoin if it might pave the way for criminal activity?

 A shocking amount of energy

 As of now, Bitcoin has the potential to become an environmental disaster.
-While it may seem like it saves resources, the Bitcoin Energy Consumption Tracker currently shows that Bitcoin consumes 77.78 Terawatt hours per year, and that number is only going up.
-To put that in perspective, that’s the same level of energy consumption as Chile uses per year, and one Bitcoin transaction uses the same power consumption of an average US household over 22.17 days.
+While it may seem like it saves resources, the Bitcoin Energy Consumption Tracker currently shows that Bitcoin consumes 175.86 Terawatt hours per year, and that number is only going up.
+To put that in perspective, that’s comparable to the annual power consumption of Ukraine or the annual carbon footprint of Romania, and one Bitcoin transaction could cost as much water as a backyard swimming pool.
 Currently, the amount of energy it takes to “mine” (i.e., create) and use Bitcoin is unsustainable in the long term.

 Who wants to be a millionaire?